 Your Windows 7 virtual machine will act as if it’s an actual PC with separate hardware.

 So, when you find the SVM mode in BIOS, turning it on will allow your PC to configure and run virtual machines.
-Also check out how to enable 144hz on your monitor.

 Does SVM Affect Performance?